DinuWije/InventoryAppBackend/README.md

 REST API Backend for InventoryManager app.
-Includes a web server created with Flask and a Database created with SQLAlchemy.
+Includes a web server created with Flask and a MYSQL Database created with SQLAlchemy.

-The database (at time of first commit) is SQLite hosted locally, and must be created in local port 5000 before running the InventoryManager app in order to save data.
-The plan for a future version is to switch the database to Postgres and host on AWS in order to remove this extra step.
+The database is currently hosted locally, and can be created with the docker-compose.yml (must have Docker running).